The Mayors Innovative Design Cohort

 - The opportunity to present their project at a future (virtual or in-person) Mayors Innovation Project event.

-We will then invite cities to submit full proposals, due Friday, July 30.
+We will invite cities that submitted letters of interest to submit full proposals by Friday, July 30.

 Whether your city is struggling to implement an equitable growth strategy, conserve energy, reuse abandoned buildings or empty office space, or create affordable housing, architects can help you design solutions and uncover the hidden value in your city’s existing building stock.